-If you specify Speed as a function, it must generate an NVARS-by-NVARS matrix of reversion rates when invoked with two inputs:
+If you specify Speed as a function of time and state, it must generate an NVARS-by-NVARS matrix of reversion rates when invoked with two inputs:

-If you specify Level as a function, it must generate an NVARS-by-1 column vector of reversion levels when invoked with two inputs:
+If you specify Level as a function of time and state, it must generate an NVARS-by-1 column vector of reversion levels when invoked with two inputs:

-If you specify Sigma as a function, it must generate an NVARS-by-NBROWNS matrix of volatility rates when invoked with two inputs:
+If you specify Sigma as a function of time and state, it must generate an NVARS-by-NBROWNS matrix of volatility rates when invoked with two inputs: